Pratik-Doshi-99/time-series-fms/README.md

 - [ ] Add tracking of gradient norms, dead neurons and 0 gradients during training
 - [ ] Add support for gradient accumulation across mini-batches (to increase the effective batch size)
 - [ ] Create an auto-restart system that can restart training from the latest optimizer, lr global step checkpoint.
 Also append to same WandB run
+- [ ] Save all training and gpu logs in the base directory of the experiment